-If you can imagine how important your corporate website’s homepage is in helping you fulfil your organisational goals; the same importance applies to your intranet’s homepage.
+If you can imagine how important your corporate website’s homepage is in helping you fulfil your organisational goals; the same importance applies to your intranet’s homepage design.
 The homepage is effectively the landing page for a large percentage of employees and a great design portrays a clear message to staff that the intranet is well designed, continuously being maintained and is worth their time.
 It therefore contributes to increased employee engagement and adoption – particularly during the initial launch phase.

 It is important to note that there isn’t a ‘one-size-fits-all’ intranet design or purpose.
 Each organisation’s intranet homepage will be completely unique with tailored content, as it should reflect the organisation’s culture, branding and goals.

-An intranet’s homepage should contain the following elements:
+An Intranet’s homepage should contain the following elements: